-(109) See Article 11 of the Geneva Act on the appellations of origin and geographical indications.
+(110) See Article 11 of the Geneva Act on the appellations of origin and geographical indications.

-As a member state of the OAPI, the Geneva Act of the Lisbon Agreement will enter into force, with respect to the Republic of Côte d'Ivoire, 3 months after the date on which OAPI deposits its instrument of accession to this Act, in accordance with Articles 28 and 29 of the Geneva Act of the Lisbon Agreement.
+the date on which OAPI deposits its instrument of accession to this Act, in accordance with Articles 28 and 29 of the Geneva Act of the Lisbon Agreement.
 However, while awaiting the accession of OAPI to the Geneva Act, a member of OAPI may always decide to accede to the Lisbon Agreement and to the Geneva Act at the same time to benefit at once from the protection provided by the Geneva Act and the Lisbon Agreement in the Contracting Parties of both Acts.
 Outside OAPI, Tunisia and Cabo Verde are finalizing their accession to the Geneva Act.
 Ghana has just acceded the Geneva Act (November 3, 2021).

-The Lisbon System is a practical and cost-effective solution for the international registration and protection of appellations of origin (AOs) and geographical indications (GIs), offering protection in 36 Contracting Parties, covering up to 56 countries, through a single registration procedure and one set of fees(110).
+The Lisbon System is a practical and cost-effective solution for the international registration and protection of appellations of origin (AOs) and geographical indications (GIs), offering protection in 36 Contracting Parties, covering up to 56 countries, through a single registration procedure and one set of fees(111).